phluid61/internet-drafts/file-scheme/draft.md

 character "|" even though that character is not part of either the unreserved or reserved character sets in {{RFC3986}}, and thus would normally have to be percent-encoded to be included in a URI.
-This specification explicitly supports parsing of otherwise invalid URIs -- with an unencoded bar character forming part of a DOS or Windows drive letter identifier -- for parsing extant historical URIs, but new URIs of this form MUST NOT be generated.
+This specification explicitly supports the parsing of otherwise invalid URIs -- those with an unencoded bar character forming part of a DOS or Windows drive letter identifier -- to facilitate parsing extant historical URIs, but new URIs of this form MUST NOT be generated.

 The query field contains non-hierarchical data that, along with data in the path components (path-absolute, unc-path, or windows-path)